-Why Carry Out Portable Appliance Testing? - Portable appliance testing (PAT Testing) is an important part of any health & safety policy.
+Why Carry Out Portable Appliance Testing?
+PAT Testing is an important part of any health & safety policy.
 The Health & Safety Executive states that 25% of all reportable electrical accidents involve portable appliances and it maybe your responsibility to ensure electrical safety.

-Who Should Have PAT Testing Carried Out? - The Electricity at Work Regulations place a legal responsibility on employers, employees and self-employed persons to comply with the provisions of the regulations and take reasonably practicable steps to ensure that no danger results from the use of such equipment.
+Who Should Have PAT Testing Carried Out?
+The Electricity at Work Regulations place a legal responsibility on employers, employees and self-employed persons to comply with the provisions of the regulations.
 This in effect requires the implementation of a systematic and regular program of maintenance, inspection and testing.
 This is widely agreed to meet the requirements of the Electricity at Work Act 1989.
 The Health & Safety at Work Act (1974) places such an obligation in the following circumstances:

 An asset register will be issued with a recommended retest/inspection date based on the guidance found in the IET 4th Edition Code of Practice.
 Each item will have a recommended date of between 3 months to 4 years.
 We will issue you with a reminder every time items are due a retest or inspection based on the recommended date.
 After each round of testing/inspections the asset register will be updated.